EmanuelBender/GoogleSheet_Inventory_System/README.md

 - Auto detect new file in Invoice folder > auto convert exel to csv   <br>
 - Detect more stores (only works with stores that have const product IDs)  <br>
 - create PCBway/Aisler/JLCPCB integration > auto create Profile from PCB manufacturer invoice and/or BOM > auto build profile <br>
+- auto import and sort unknown new items. (from invoice?)

 </p>